brookinsconsulting/bccie/README.md

 BC CIE is copyright 1999 - 2015 Brookins Consulting and 2006 - 2007 Mathias VITALIS

-See: doc/COPYRIGHT for more information on the terms of the copyright and license
+See: [doc/COPYRIGHT](doc/COPYRIGHT) for more information on the terms of the copyright and license

 License
 =======

 BC CIE is licensed under the GNU General Public License.

-The complete license agreement is included in the doc/LICENSE file.
+The complete license agreement is included in the [LICENSE](LICENSE) file.

 BC CIE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by